 In modern society, it’s common for complicated family situations to occur.
 One of the outcomes of this is that the number of step-children in England & Wales is increasing.
 In terms of inheritance and succession, step-children can create inheritance issues.
 In this article we look at the types of issues that can arise.

-Not Having a Will (Intestacy)
+Not Having a Will & The Rules of Intestacy

 If you die without a valid Will in place then your Estate is distributed in accordance with the law.
 These laws are known as the Intestacy Rules and they set out an order of priority for relatives to inherit your Estate in the absence of a Will.
 This list of relatives does not include step-children.
 Therefore, if you have step-children that you would like to benefit from your Estate after your death, then you must put in place a legally valid Will specifically naming the step-child or step-children you wish to include.